-The NAGC estimates that there are 3 to 5 million "academically gifted" children in the U.S. in grades K-12.
+In 2015, NAGC estimated that were approximately 3 million "academically gifted" children in the U.S. in grades K-12.
 If your child is one of them, you might need to use a different parenting playbook.
 Read on to see the top six things all parents raising gifted children should know.

 Explain grades aren't everything